microsoft/AcademicContent/courseware.md

 # Learning Content

+**Important:** Most technical content for learning at Microsoft can be found on [Microsoft Learn](https://docs.microsoft.com/learn/).
+Many Learn modules have their own built-in Azure sandbox making it easier for faculty and students to learn without requiring an Azure subscription.

 ## [Cloud-Powered Mobile App Development Syllabus](https://github.com/toolboc/Cloud-Powered-Mobile-App-Development-Curriculum)

 A five day hands-on course for teaching cloud development concepts in college institutions.